Putting Phone in FreezerPutting Phone in Freezer: What Happens?

 The running water exchanges heat much faster than the still ice.
 This has to do with the thermal properties of water and the fact that liquid water can maintain direct contact with much more of the surface of the phone than ice can.

-How Does a Freezer Hurt a Phone?
+How Does Extreme Cold Hurt a Phone?

 We should also go over the risks of putting a phone in a freezer.
 Some of this was mentioned briefly, but there are several ways that a freezer can damage a phone.
 None of this is guaranteed to happen, but it can happen, and it can happen to any phone.